Assistant Professor | Grand Canyon University

 President and Chief Executive Officer | Mile High United Way

-Christine serves on the Boards of HealthONE, National Domestic Violence Hotline, Community Wealth Partners, Colorado Society of CPA Board of Director’s, Denver Public Schools Foundation and EPIC.
+Christine serves on the Boards of HealthONE, National Domestic Violence Hotline, Community Wealth Partners, Denver Public Schools Foundation and EPIC.
 In 2015, Christine was asked to serve as co-chair on the Denver Public Schools Community Planning Advisory Committee by Superintendent Tom Boasberg.
 She was appointed by Denver Mayor Michael Hancock to the Denver Education Compact Board and currently sits on the National Professional Council for United Way Worldwide.
 Christine was named the 9News Leader of the Year in 2007 and in 2009 received the Community Leader Award by Goodwill Industries and was named by both the Rocky Mountain News and the Denver Post as one of “Nine to Watch in 2009.”
 In 2010 she was named a “Woman of Distinction” by the Girl Scouts of Colorado and in 2011 received the “Las Madrinas” award from Centro San Juan Diego.
 In 2012, Christine was honored nationally by Girl Scouts of America as one of “One Hundred Distinguished Alumni” in honor of Girl Scouts 100th birthday.
 In 2013, she was named one of the 25 Most Powerful Women in Denver by the Colorado Women’s Chamber of Commerce and presented with the Urban League’s “McKinley Harris Distinguished Warrior” award and in 2014 she was a finalist for CEO of the Year by ColoradoBiz magazine.
-Most recently, Christine was named one of the Denver Business Journal’s 2016 Outstanding Women in Business and, most recently, she was awarded the 2017 Colorado Governor’s Citizenship Medal for Public and Community Service by Governor John Hickenlooper.
+In 2016 Christine was named one of the Denver Business Journal’s Outstanding Women in Business and, most recently, she was awarded the 2017 Colorado Governor’s Citizenship Medal for Public and Community Service by Governor John Hickenlooper.
 The Colorado Governor’s Citizenship Medal is one of the highest honors bestowed upon citizens and organizations of Colorado for their meritorious contributions to the strength and vitality of the state.

 Christine is a past President of the Association of Junior Leagues International, a past chairman of the Women’s Foundation of Colorado, Coalition for America’s Children and the Kiwanis International’s Young Children: Priority One Advisory Board.
 She was a delegate both to the Presidents’ Summit for America’s Future in 1997 and to the NGO Forum at the UN Conference on Women in Beijing in 1995.